 John Lacombe (’83) is the network administrator for Pacific Lists, Inc., a list brokerage and management company in Corte Madera.

-Robert Lahaderne (’94) is an engineering manager with the Design Assurance team at Medtronic, Endovascular in Santa Rosa.
-Formerly a senior process engineer at SpectraSwitch, Inc., he earned an M.B.A. at the University of San Francisco in 2007.
+Robert Lahaderne (’94) is a Senior Quality Manager at Endologix Inc. in southern California.
+He was formerly an engineering manager with the Design Assurance team at Medtronic Endovascular in Santa Rosa and a senior process engineer at SpectraSwitch, Inc., he earned an M.B.A. at the University of San Francisco in 2007.

 David J. Lamb (’94) is an advanced physics research specialist in the Optical Systems Division of 3M in St. Paul, MN, where he is currently working on applications development for LCD TVs and desktop monitors and managing a group of application engineers who are dedicated to improving display energy efficiency while maintaining visual performance and quality.
 He received his Ph.D. in physics at the University of Alabama in Huntsville in 1999, where he worked on the use of Fresnel lenses in a proposed space-based extensive air shower observatory called the Orbiting Wide-angle Light-collector (OWL).